Danthewaann/pyallel/README.md

 - [ ] Add graceful Ctrl-C interrupt handling
 - [ ] Add custom parsing of command output to support filtering for errors (like vim's `errorformat`)
-- [x] Provide a way to set environment variables for each command to run with
 - [ ] Allow list of files to be provided to supply as input arguments to each command
 - [ ] Allow input to be piped into `pyallel` via stdin to supply as standard input to each command
-- [ ] Add custom config file for `pyallel` to read from as an alternative to providing arguments via the command line
-- [ ] Add support for providing config via a `[tool.pyallel]` section in a `pyproject.toml` file in the current working directory
-- [ ] Maybe allow command dependencies to be defined in a python file where commands are decorated with info that details it's dependencies?
-- [x] Add test suite
-- [x] Improve error handling when parsing provided commands (check they are valid executables)